 Data science is often described as the process of turning data into action.
-The novel coronavirus pandemic has attached an urgent reality to that simple directive.
-It has brought the complexities and uncertainties of data-driven decision making into public view on an unprecedented scale.
+The novel coronavirus pandemic attached an urgent reality to that simple directive, bringing the complexities and uncertainties of data-driven decision making into public view on an unprecedented scale.

-The pandemic has dramatically and universally impacted our everyday lives.
-We have therefore invested time to scan data dashboards, learn about model-based forecasting, and understand the importance of randomized comparisons of new treatments.
+The pandemic dramatically and universally impacted our everyday lives, and we invested time to scan data dashboards, learn about model-based forecasting, and understand the importance of randomized comparisons of new treatments.

-Still, we have questions.
-What percentage of us is or has been infected?
-Why do the model projections change so frequently, and which ones should I believe?
+Early in the pandemic, there was a great deal of uncertainty.
+What percentage of us had been infected?
+Why did model projections change so frequently, and which ones should we believe?
 Do we really need randomized trials before rolling out promising new treatments?
-What kinds of data will tell us when we can reopen the economy?
+What kinds of data would tell us when we can reopen the economy?
 And perhaps most importantly, how can I decide which information to trust in this avalanche of data?

 This seminar series was an early foray into the virtual format that is now so familiar.
 We brought to Brown experts who were directly engaged in COVID-related data-driven research activities.
 We have learned much since then, but these talks address many basic principles of pandemic research and policy that remain highly relevant.

 - Elizabeth Ogburn, Johns Hopkins: A collaboration platform to facilitate aggregating evidence across COVID-19 RCTs

 - Nicholas Jewell, UC Berkeley and London School of Hygiene and Tropical Medicine: The Exponential Power of Today (and Yesterday?)